Libra Season: A Harmonious Fall

 The Scales, Libra's symbol, represents this need for equilibrium in our relationships and also within ourselves.

 This is essential as we prepare for the season when the harvest, both metaphorically and literally, must be divided between our own needs and those of our community.
-We begin to realize that in any exchange—whether between partners, friends, or within a community—there must be reciprocity for harmony to thrive.

 The Kidneys and Lungs